-Wrongful termination is an adverse employment action in which an employee is terminated from his job for an illegal reason.
+Wrongful termination occurs when an employer discharges an employee for an illegal reason.

 Regardless of which type of wrongful termination has occurred, wrongful termination is almost always illegal.
 An employee who has been wrongfully terminated has legal rights, which he can exercise with the help of an experienced employment attorney.
 Workers must first understand, however, what their legal rights are, and whether they have a legal cause of action.
 Even in situations where a legal cause of action does not exist, an employee who was unfairly terminated may be able to use the services of an employment attorney to reach a better overall outcome by negotiating the terms of his discharge.